kubedb/docs/docs/guides/druid/concepts/druid.md

     - lifecycle

 You can check out the full list [here](https://github.com/kmodules/offshoot-api/blob/master/api/v2/types.go#L26C1-L279C1).
-Uses of some field of `spec.podTemplate` is described below,
+Uses of some field of `spec.<node-name>.podTemplate` is described below,

-NB.
-If `spec.topology` is set, then `spec.podTemplate` needs to be empty.
-Instead use `spec.topology.<controller/broker>.podTemplate`

-#### spec.podTemplate.spec.tolerations
+#### spec.<node-name>.podTemplate.spec.tolerations

 The `spec.podTemplate.spec.tolerations` is an optional field.
 This can be used to specify the pod's tolerations.

-#### spec.podTemplate.spec.volumes
+#### spec.<node-name>.podTemplate.spec.volumes

-The `spec.podTemplate.spec.volumes` is an optional field.
+The `spec.<node-name>.podTemplate.<node-name>.volumes` is an optional field.
 This can be used to provide the list of volumes that can be mounted by containers belonging to the pod.

-#### spec.podTemplate.spec.podPlacementPolicy
+#### spec.<node-name>.podTemplate.spec.podPlacementPolicy

-`spec.podTemplate.spec.podPlacementPolicy` is an optional field.
+`spec.<node-name>.podTemplate.spec.podPlacementPolicy` is an optional field.
 This can be used to provide the reference of the podPlacementPolicy.
 This will be used by our Petset controller to place the db pods throughout the region, zone & nodes according to the policy.
 It utilizes kubernetes affinity & podTopologySpreadContraints feature to do so.

-#### spec.podTemplate.spec.nodeSelector
+#### spec.<node-name>.podTemplate.spec.nodeSelector

-`spec.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
+`spec.<node-name>.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
 For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
 To learn more, see [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) .

 ### spec.serviceTemplates